 What Is Thoracic Outlet Syndrome?

-- pain in various areas of the neck, shoulder, arm, or hand
+- pain in parts of the neck, shoulder, arm, or

 - numbness in the forearm and fingers